LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Experiments

-Both the LDNet and the LSTM encoder are trained on the data without noise.
-To examine the robustness of the LD-EnSF method with respect to observation noise, we conduct data assimilation experiments with different levels (no noise, $5\%$, $10\%$, and $20\%$) of observation noise for both examples.
-The relative RMSE of the assimilated latent states and parameters, as well as the reconstructed full states are shown in Fig.~\ref{fig:ldensf_sw_results}.
-Although the assimilation errors for all quantities increase as observation noise grows in both examples, the increase remains modest, and the errors decrease significantly during the initial phase of the assimilation process.
-This highlights the robustness of LD-EnSF even under large observation noise.
-We remark that the high assimilation accuracy is achieved not only for the full states, but also for the parameters of the complex dynamical systems with highly sparse (in both space and time) and noisy observations.
+\textbf{Robustness and sensitivity of LD-EnSF.} Note that we construct the LSTM encoder without observation noise.
+To assess the robustness of LD-EnSF to observation noise, we perform data assimilation with varying noise levels (no noise, $5\%$, $10\%$, and $20\%$) for all examples.
+The relative RMSE of assimilated full states, parameters, and latent states is shown in Appendix~\ref{sec: appendix full states}.
+While the assimilation errors increase with noise, the increase remains modest, and the errors drop significantly in the initial phase.
+This demonstrates the robustness of LD-EnSF, achieving high accuracy for both the states and the parameters (averaged over 20 experiments) despite highly sparse and noisy observations.
+In addition, we examine the effect of non-Gaussian and heteroskedastic noise in Appendix~\ref{sec: appendix non gaussian}, and evaluate out-of-distribution generalization in Appendix~\ref{sec: appendix ood}.
+Sensitivity and stability analyses with respect to latent dimension, ensemble size, and observation sparsity are presented in Appendix~\ref{sec: appendix sensitivity}.